 You will need this code to complete your FAFSA

 Federal Verification Process

-We are pleased to announce we have established a partnership with Inceptia to expedite the federal verification process for Parker University.
+We are pleased to announce we have partnered with Inceptia to expedite the federal verification process for Parker University.
 Verification Gateway (VG) from Inceptia is an online portal to guide students and parents through verification.

-If your FAFSA application is selected for verification by the U.S Department of Education, you will receive an email from VGCS@inceptia.org, or postcard from Inceptia, containing Parker University’s unique website link to start the verification process.
+If your FAFSA application is selected for verification by the U.S. Department of Education, you will receive an email from VGCS@inceptia.org or a postcard from Inceptia, containing Parker University’s unique website link to start the verification process.